Eunomia’s Sophie Crossette outlines a recent Eunomia-led project that looked to shed some light on the likely cause of waste fires within the UK.

 - Improving the battery casings to make them harder to damage if they are incorrectly disposed of.

-However, there is no single policy alone that will provide a comprehensive solution.
-Ultimately, only a continued and increased effort by waste operators, consumers and producers working in collaboration is required across a range of measures to really start to take charge of this burning issue.
+However, there is no single policy that will provide a comprehensive solution.
+Ultimately, only a continued and increased effort by government, waste operators, consumers and producers working in collaboration is required across a range of measures to really start to take charge of this incendiary issue.

-Read Eunomia’s report, ‘Cutting Lithium-ion Battery Fires in the Waste Industry’, here.
+You can read Eunomia’s report, ‘Cutting Lithium-ion Battery Fires in the Waste Industry’, on the Eunomia website.